 OSOT-America covers all expenses for the participant and a support person, with the exception of travel.
 For more information on Leap of Faith please call (630) 971-1150 or email GoldStar@osotAmerica.org.

-The experiential portion of the seminar encourages participants to explore feelings they may have cut off throughout the grieving process.
-At Island Dolphin Care in Key Largo participants will have an opportunity to swim with dolphins.
+The experiential portion of the seminar encourages participants to explore feelings they may have cut off throughout the grieving process through interacting with horses in North Carolina or at Island Dolphin Care in Key Largo where participants will have an opportunity to swim with dolphins.

 As part of the seminar, attendees also have the option to take a literal “Leap of Faith” in the form of a tandem skydive with members of the U.S. Army Golden Knights.
 This part of the experience helps participants to learn to let go of emotions or experiences that may be holding them back in their grief journey.
 Group sessions give participants an opportunity to discuss the challenges and growth opportunities they face.

 *Participants must be at least 18 years of age.